laingdk/Moon/about/index.md

 comments: false
 ---

-Hi!
-I'm David.
-I am a data scientist at [Imbellus](https://www.imbellus.com/#/).
-I'm also a lecturer in the [Master of Data Science program](https://masterdatascience.science.ubc.ca/) at UBC.

-I have worked as a research assistant in McMaster University's [Physics Department](http://www.physics.mcmaster.ca/), a teaching assistant in the McMaster [Arts & Science Program](https://artsci.mcmaster.ca/), a technical writing instructor at [Niagara College](http://www.niagaracollege.ca/), a business ethics intern at [Ethical Systems](http://ethicalsystems.org/), and a data scientist at the [UBC Centre for Teaching, Learning and Technology](http://ctlt.ubc.ca/).

-I have a Master of Data Science from the University of British Columbia, and an Honours Bachelor of Arts & Science from McMaster University.
+I'm a data scientist and teacher, with a special interest in the intersection of statistics and language.
+I think that effective data analysis is as much about statistical methodology as it is about connecting the right numbers to the right words.

+After graduating from the first cohort of UBC's [Master of Data Science program](https://masterdatascience.science.ubc.ca/) in the summer of 2017, I went on to [redesign and teach a course](https://ubc-mds.github.io/2017-11-10-DSCI-542-communication/) in the program, DSCI 542 Communication and Argumentation, which prepares students for the challenges of communicating as a data scientist.
+During that year I also worked as a data scientist on UBC's Learning Analytics project at the [Centre for Teaching, Learning, and Technology](https://ctlt.ubc.ca/): I carried out exploratory projects to inform the university's long-term plan for using data to improve teaching and learning.
+Now I'm working as a data scientist at [Imbellus](https://www.imbellus.com/#/), a startup that is building a novel assessment of problem-solving ability.

-I code in Python and R.
+I program mainly in Python and R. I prefer Python for machine learning, and I prefer R for wrangling and visualization.

-I like reading, music, podcasts, swimming, windsurfing, and squash (the sport, not the vegetable).

 ### Contact me